Date enacted or revised:

 At no time during any semester of an academic year shall the number of persons on leave with pay (except sick leave) exceed 5 percent of the total faculty.

 In accepting a leave of absence with pay, the faculty member shall be understood to assume a legal obligation as listed in Acts 1991, 858 (R.S.17:3328) to return to the institution for at least one year of further service.
 A copy of this rule shall be made known to each applicant for such leave.

 Individuals accepting sabbatical leave (with pay) are cautioned about prohibitions against dual appointments or dual employment as described in LSA-R.S.42:63.

 Sabbatical leave shall be granted only with prior Board approval.

 Leave without pay may be granted for a maximum of one year at a time upon recommendation of the institution to the System President and with the approval of the Board.
 Approval for requests for leave without pay is not automatic.

 Faculty LeaveReference: http://www.ulsystem.net/assets/docs/searchable/boards/ppm_leave2ndcopy.pdf (section II-A)

 Faculty leave is leave granted to faculty members employed on the nine-month (academic year) basis in lieu of annual leave and is comprised of the days between terms and at holiday periods when students are not in classes.
 This special form of leave shall be taken as it is earned.
 Faculty who have earned annual leave prior to assuming a 9-month employment status may not take annual leave during times when classes are in session.
-The Office of Human Resources can provide information about compensation of previously earned annual leave.
+The Office of Human Resources and Student Employment can provide information about compensation of previously earned annual leave.

 Annual LeaveReference: http://www.ulsystem.net/assets/docs/searchable/boards/ppm_leave2ndcopy.pdf (section II-B)